artluai/spoolcast/WORKFLOW_RULES.md

 - how large it is
 - when it appears
 - why it appears
+- how it reveals

 If a visual decision matters, it must come from:
 - the shot list
+- the session config
+- the preprocessor output
-- or a deterministic system rule
+- or another deterministic system rule

 ## Failure Conditions

 A task is not complete if any of these are true:

 - the shot list is not correct
+- the session config is invalid (see `SESSION_CONFIG_SPEC.md` validation rules)
+- any chunk is missing a generated scene illustration
+- any chunk is missing a valid preprocessor frame folder
 - the review board does not match the shot list
 - the preview-data file does not match the shot list
 - the render is based on stale preview data
 - deleted columns still influence downstream output
-- the asset manifest contains unresolved required assets
+- the scene manifest contains unresolved required scenes
-- a background run resets when it should be continuous
 - content files were written into the repo when they belong in the content root
+- the renderer applies any reveal effect on top of preprocessor frames

 ## Validation Checklist

 Before saying a state is correct, verify:

-1. shot list reflects intended plan
+1. shot list reflects intended plan and has `Chunk` populated
-2. asset layer reflects shot list
+2. session config is valid
+3. every chunk has a generated illustration
+4. every chunk has a valid preprocessor frame folder
-3. review board reflects shot list
+5. review board reflects shot list + current illustrations
-4. preview-data files reflect shot list
+6. preview-data file reflects shot list + current frame folders
-5. render output reflects current preview-data files
+7. render output reflects current preview-data
-6. file locations match the directory contract
+8. file locations match the directory contract

 If any one layer is stale:
 - the work is not done